Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 ![AUT](Images/AUT_Calculator.png)

-Our goal is to implement data driven testing framework.
+Our goal is to implement the data driven testing framework and have these features:
 1. Primary goal is to have tests for Addition and Subtraction.
 2. Framework should be flexible.
 Later it should be easy to add more tests for other operations (multiplication, division, square root).
 3. The test set should be locale-neutral.
 Calculator displays output in locale-specific manner (so, depending on it the result of `9999+1` may be printed as `10000`, `10 000`, `10 000.0`, `10 000,0`, `10.000,0`).
 We need a function that reads the result of calculation (`GetCalcResult`).
 This function should be accessible from any test.